-Surveying member experience provides Neighborhood with information on our members' experience with the plan and their practitioners and helps to prioritize the improvement initiatives that are most meaningful to members.
-Neighborhood uses the results from the annual surveys for CAHPS Medicaid Adult, CAHPS Medicaid Child, CAHPS Medicare-Medicaid Prescription Drug Plan and the Qualified Health Plan Enrollee Experience to identify areas of member satisfaction and opportunities for improvement.
-CAHPS survey results are supplemented with direct member feedback from the Member Advisory Committees as well as ongoing journey and touchpoint surveys.
-This data can also be supplemented by operational data.
-Activities to address member experience, which are led by the appropriate business area in the organization, are reviewed by the Member Customer Experience Work Group and the Senior Manager of Quality Improvement and Accreditation for progress.
+Surveying member experience provides Neighborhood with information on our members' experience with the plan and their practitioners.
+Neighborhood participates in CAHPS Medicaid Adult, CAHPS Medicaid Child, CAHPS Medicare-Medicaid Prescription Drug Plan, and the Qualified Health Plan Enrollee Experience to identify areas of member satisfaction and opportunities for improvement.
+Results are benchmarked against Quality Compass and Book of Business percentiles.
+Activities to address member experience feedback, which are led by the appropriate business area in the organization, are supported by the Member CX Work Group.
+To strengthen the cross functional work to address member satisfaction, in 2024, the Member CX Work Group formed subcommittees focused on three CAHPS key drivers for Net Promoter Score based on review of the top key drivers across all lines of business.
+This work is informed by additional feedback collected at Member Advisory Committee meetings and supplemental member and provider experience surveys such as those described below.